cemerson/marwav/README.md

-marwav
+MARWAV!
 ======

-Marwav!
 The multiple aspect ratio web app viewer.

-Just a hack/means of viewing a local or online web app in an assortment of device sizes all at once on one browser (Chrome) page.
+This is just a hack/means of viewing a local or online web app in an assortment of device sizes all at once on one browser (Chrome) page.
 There are various Chrome extensions that let you view a site in a specifically-sized browser window, but I wanted a page that let me view and fix multiple devices at the same time.

  - Works great with [Chrome DevTools Autosave](https://github.com/NV/chrome-devtools-autosave) :)
  - Page will understandably eat up RAM/CPU at times